 After working in the sports marketing world Neil moved to Santa Barbara, CA, where he deepened his artistic commitment, began working in clay full time and started the search for his artistic voice.
 Neil then moved his home and studio to Lake Arrowhead, CA where his work was influenced by the natural raw beauty of the mountains and the peacefulness it brings to all who see it.

-Neil’s pieces are represented in many collections in Southern California and New England.
+Neil’s pieces are represented in many collections in the South West, Southern California and New England.
 His ceramic pieces range from functional thrown forms to coil and slab-built figurative sculptures.
 His current clay pieces meld thrown forms, slabs, altering, incising and sculpting.
 The glazes on the functional pieces, fired in an electric kiln, have been developed to give the surface the depth and beauty traditionally associated with reduction firing.
 Neil's pieces meld a spiritual simplicity with a figurative rhythm and physical energy.
 This comes from being a kinetic individual, from a lifetime of playing sports, and his appreciation of Japanese ceramics and classical sculpture.